-Winter Camp at Wood River, IL Clark and Lewis travel by boat from St. Charles where they had intercepted a Kickapoo war party.
-Clark reports hearing frogs for the first time this season.
+Clark and Lewis travel by boat from St. Charles where they had intercepted a Kickapoo war party.
+Clark records hearing frogs for the first time this season, and perhaps he finalizes the list of questions about Native American dress.

 Weather Diary